dlt-hub/dlt/docs/website/docs/tutorial/sql-database.md

 ## 8. Load data incrementally

-Often you don't want to load the whole data in each load, but rather only the new or modified data.  dlt makes this easy with [incremental loading](../general-usage/incremental-loading).
+Often, you don't want to load the entire dataset in each load, but rather only the new or modified data. dlt makes this easy with [incremental loading](../general-usage/incremental-loading).

 In the example below, we configure the table `"family"` to load incrementally based on the column `"updated"`: